 Was the benchmark met?
 Is there a policy or program in place?
 Is it mandatory, voluntary, or neither?
-Final grade Not at all Yes (Child Tax Benefit) Mandatory С
+Final grade - - - INC

 1. Food bank usage greatly underestimates the prevalence of household food insecurity, Kirkpatrick (2009) found one-third or less of food insecure households in their sample accessed a food bank.
-While food bank usage data is not an accurate reflection of household food insecurity, it does show numbers reliant on charity for food and can depict trends, such as the following:
+While food bank usage data is not an accurate reflection of household food insecurity, it does show numbers reliant on charity for food and can depict trends.